Frequently Asked Questions:

 Question: Are Elmwood Baptist Academy’s teachers trained and certified?

-Answer: Every EBA Teacher is thoroughly trained and certified in the A Beka and A.C.E. systems of Education.
+Answer: Every teacher is thoroughly trained and certified in the A Beka and A.C.E. systems of education.

 Question: What is the student to teacher ratio in the classroom at EBA?

 Answer: The maximum student teacher ratio varies depending on the type of curriculum used.
 For our A Beka classrooms, the student:teacher ratio is 1:20.
 For our ACE classrooms, the student/teacher ratio is 1:15.
 We believe in the student’s ability to seek help from their teacher at anytime without the pressure of an oversized classroom.

 Question: Are Elmwood Baptist Academy’s teachers certified by the Colorado State Board of Education or any other State or National governing body?

 Answer: We do not accept or recognize “State Teacher Certification”, “Government School Accreditation” or the “National Education Association”.
 We are an independent, private school.
 Our teachers are trained more effectively and certified more effectively that these government agency require.